hassanpnl/hs-site/content/post.md

   - Typography
 ---

-I love learning about random shit.
-Often times I'll spend an hour or two learning about intriguing things.
+I love learning about new things.
+Often times, I'll spend hours reading about  research in emerging fields of technology.

 Some cool things I enjoy learning about: